How much does a small business website really cost in the first year

 How much does a small business website cost in the first year

 It ranges from about $100 to $10,000 or more depending on who builds it.
 A DIY builder runs roughly $100 to $500 plus ongoing fees (iubenda, 2025).
 A freelancer or agency typically charges $2,000 to $10,000 for the project (Space-O Technologies, 2025).
-WordPress software is free, so that route costs mainly hosting and a domain.
+A free AI website builder like Expert Built costs mainly hosting and a domain, because the build itself is free.

 What is the cheapest way to get a professional website